Website Accessibility 2025: WCAG AA and Requirements for Accessible Websites

 Challenges in implementing accessibility

-• Accessibility means not only screen reader support, but also color contrasts, keyboard usability, and alternative navigation methods.
+Accessibility does not only mean screen reader support, but also color contrasts, keyboard usability, and alternative navigation methods.

 Why is Webflow an ideal tool for barrier-free websites?